pjotrp/mpi-with-ruby/README.md

 * Use Kernel::select for readers (done)
 * Add regression tests (done)
 * Correct MPI finalize handling (done)
+* Check for sambamba to write file on the fly (done)
 * Simulate SNP distances
-* Check for sambamba to write file on the fly
 * Scoring in the haplotype responder
 * Test MPI performance
 * Measure and speed up textual (un)marshalling, probably a bottle neck (currently using JSON)